ggerganov/llama.cpp/README.md

 ## License
 - The original GGML library and llama.cpp by ggerganov are licensed under the MIT License
 - However, Kobold Lite is licensed under the AGPL v3.0 License
-- The provided python ctypes bindings in llamacpp.dll are also under the AGPL v3.0 License
+- The provided python ctypes bindings in koboldcpp.dll are also under the AGPL v3.0 License

 ## Notes
 - Generation delay scales linearly with original prompt length.
 See [this discussion](https://github.com/ggerganov/llama.cpp/discussions/229).
 If OpenBLAS is enabled then prompt ingestion becomes about 2-3x faster.
 This is automatic on windows, but will require linking on OSX and Linux.